-The a, without here making nice distinctions, may be sounded as the a, in father or farther: but \hat{a} with the circumflex accent above it, is intended to represent that broad
+The a, without here making nice distinctions, may be sounded as the a, in father or farther: but á with the circumflex accent above it, is intended to represent that broad vocal sound which is heard in the words all, awl, nor, nought, caught.

 The e in most cases resembles the short e in tell; but when separate or bearing the accent it is like the a in able: and ee or \bar{e} like the long a in save.
-It is sometimes used with the grave accent (e) instead of e, [See the note at page 254.] to avoid the inconvenience of foreign characters in the text.
+It is sometimes used with the grave accent (è) instead of ε , [See the note at page 254.] to avoid the inconvenience of foreign characters in the text.

-The i is the same as the e in delay; and the ii or t as ee in deep.
+The i is the same as the e in delay; and the ii or \bar{i} as ee in deep.

 The o is sounded as in motive.
-It has very rarely the English sound which is heard in cottage, solid; but in this case it is marked with the grave accent (ò).
-The oo or ō, is to be pronounced the same as the long o in bone; but not as the oo in boot.
-In the same manner all the other double vowels are to be pronounced as the single vowel much lengthened in sound: they always bear the accent, and generally one of them is omitted when the 'acute accent' is placed over the other; as L'taakun or Litâkun.
-The ow is most frequently used in the text instead of the Greek character s, and sounds as in the words owl, now.
+It has very rarely the English sound which is heard in cottage, solid; but in this case it is marked with the grave accent (\dot{o}).
+The oo or \bar{o} , is to be pronounced the same as the long o in bone; but not as the oo in boot.
+In the same manner all the other double vowels are to be pronounced as the single vowel much lengthened in sound: they always bear the accent, and generally one of them is omitted when the 'acute accent' is placed over the other; as L'taakun or Litákun.
+The ow is most frequently used in the text instead of the Greek character w, and sounds as in the words owl, novo.

 The u in Sichuána, is sounded as the oo in tool, or the u in rule: it is the same as the German or the Italian u.
 It may generally be substituted for the w.
-I have used the u with the grave accent (') to signify that vocal sound which is heard in the words sun, one, undone, begun, and which is, I believe, almost peculiar to the English tongue.
+I have used the \dot{u} with the grave accent (') to signify that vocal sound which is heard in the words sun, one, undone, begun, and which is, I believe, almost peculiar to the English tongue.